sa-concept-refactoring/doc/chapters/introduction.typ

 *@abbreviate_function_template:* Describes the implementation process and result of the refactoring "Convert Function Template to Abbreviated Form".

 *@development_process:* Gives insight about how the development environment was set up and which steps were needed to make the LLVM project compile locally.

+*@project_management:* Outlines how the project was approached and explains the project plan and time tracking.

 *@conclusion:* Summarizes key findings, insights, and implication of the project.